Tampa Bay Crosstown Expressway System: Logos

 The logos for the Expressway have changed between the late 1970s and the early 2000s.
-Prior to 1978, the logo was a white "X" inside a white circle on a green field that boasted the heading, "SOUTH CROSSTOWN EXPRESSWAY".
+Prior to 1978, the logo was a white "X" inside a white circle on a green field that boasted the heading, "TAMPA CROSSTOWN".
 This logo was eventually phased out by the late 1980s.

 In the late 1970s, a contest was held to see which logo would be best for the expressway's image.
 Eventually a blue shield design with the image of pirate Jose Gaspar and the title, "TAMPA CROSSTOWN EXPRESSWAY", came out on top.
 These signs replaced the South Crosstown Expressway signs by the late 80s.

 In 2002, the Tampa Hillsborough Expressway Authority opened the reversible express lanes and designed a more modern logo.
 The shield contains a white background with a bridge on the foreground.
 The title was changed to "Selmon Crosstown Expressway".

 On July 29, 2008, THEA unveiled a new, permanent logo that will eventually replace all previous logos along the expressway.
 This logo features the downtown Tampa skyline in purple with the expressway winding into it.
 The title below the graphic reads "SELMON EXPRESSWAY".